kostmo/circleci-failure-tracker/docs/application-logic/COMMENT-POSTING.md

     * the GitHub Statuses API
     * the Checks API
 4. Keep all of these freshly-obtained statuses in an intermediate data structure
+5. Get a list of all Pull Requests with this commit as their HEAD, along with any Dr. CI comments posted
-5. If at least one job failed, OR if there already exists a Dr. CI comment, then continue (see **Note A** below).
+6. If at least one job failed, OR if there already exists a Dr. CI comment, then continue (see **Note A** below).
 Otherwise abort.
-5. Perform an [incremental scan](INCREMENTAL-SCANNING.md) of all of the CircleCI job console logs for this commit
+7. Perform an [incremental scan](INCREMENTAL-SCANNING.md) of all of the CircleCI job console logs for this commit
-6. Render the comment markdown
+8. Render the comment markdown
-8. Determine which Pull Request(s) have this as a HEAD commit
+9. Determine which Pull Request(s) have this as a HEAD commit
-9. For each PR:
+10. For each PR:
     a.
 Does a Dr. CI comment already exist for this PR?
         * If not, create a new comment
         * If so, re-use the existing comment (see **Note B** below)